BabylonJS/Documentation/content/How_To/Sprites/picking_sprites.md

 }
 ```

-Pick and rotate selected sprite with sprite manager: <Playground id="#YCY2IL#9" title="Pick And Rotate A Selected Sprite" description="Simple example of picking a sprite and rotating it." image=""/>
+Pick and rotate selected sprite with sprite manager: <Playground id="#YCY2IL#9" title="Pick And Rotate A Selected Sprite" description="Simple example of picking a sprite and rotating it."/>
-Pick and rotate selected sprite with sprite packed manager: <Playground id="#YCY2IL#10" title="Pick and Rotate A Selected Sprite With Sprite Packed Manager" description="Simple example of selecting a sprite from a sprite packed manager and rotating it." image=""/>
+Pick and rotate selected sprite with sprite packed manager: <Playground id="#YCY2IL#10" title="Pick and Rotate A Selected Sprite With Sprite Packed Manager" description="Simple example of selecting a sprite from a sprite packed manager and rotating it."/>

 For performance reasons the default is to indicate a hit if the sprite is picked within its bounding rectangle.
 When you do not want a hit inside a transparent region of the sprite you need to add the following
 ```javascript